nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 | `g/`     | Gender           | Matches gender values: `male` or `female`       |
 | `pa/`    | File Paths       | Matches **all existing** archived file paths    |

-When these prefixes are detected, autocomplete automatically displays a list of suggestions related to these fields.
+When these prefixes are detected, Autocomplete automatically displays a list of suggestions related to these fields.
 The list of suggestions are generated through the existing list of students inside StoreClass.

 #### Example Usage
 If you begin typing `edit 1 m/M`, Autocomplete will provide suggestions for available modules starting with the letter `M`, helping you to quickly select the correct module name.
 Similarly, typing `t/` after the command will bring up a list of tags, allowing you to specify tags accurately without needing to remember or retype exact names.

-<div markdown="span" class="alert alert-info"> :notebook: **Note:** Autocomplete is **case-insensitive**! </div>
+<div markdown="span" class="alert alert-info"> :information_source: **Note:** Autocomplete is **case-insensitive**! </div>

 <div markdown="span" class="alert alert-secondary">
 :question: **Common Question:**